 - words or phrases cited as linguistic examples, words referred to as words and foreign words should be italicized

 The guidelines concerning quotations and references are based on the MLA style convention described in the latest version MLA.
 The most common basic guidelines are explained below.
 When in doubt, please consult the Style Manual.

 - Titles of books, periodicals, etc., mentioned in the text should be italicized; titles of articles, chapters in books, etc., should be put between double quotation marks.

-- Quotations running no more than four lines should appear between double quotation marks.
+- Quotations running under forty words should appear between double quotation marks.
 Longer quotations should be set off from the text using white lines; use no quotation marks.

 - References to cited or paraphrased works should be placed between parentheses in the text.
 The information should include the author’s last name and the page number of the work cited.
 Include the first name of the author in case of two authors with the same last name.
 Place a comma and (an abbreviated version of) the title of the work in case of two works by the same author; format the title following the guidelines below.
 Author, title, or page number can be omitted from the reference if clearly identified in the text.